ccasalicchio/Umbraco-Packages-v7/README.md

-# Umbraco Packages by Carlos Casalicchio

-Packages for Umbraco 7.4.3+
+#Umbraco Packages by Carlos Casalicchio for Umbraco 7.4.3+

+Each package has been created to meet specific needs for client projects.

+The available packages are:

 - Custom Login Page
 - Social Media Channels